Theocode12/MiniCGPAProject/README.md

 + Progress Predictions: The tool enables you to make predictions about your future CGPA as you progress through your academic journey, providing valuable insights into your potential academic outcomes.

 ## Test
-To run test you must use the src directory indirectly:
+To run test you must run command from project root directory :
 ```bash
 	python3 -m unittest discover -s src
 ```
-or directly in the src directory
+or
 ```bash
 	python3 -m unittest discover
 ```